-The Dutch Chief Government Architect Floris Alkemade, the Flemish Government Architect Leo Van Broeck and the Belgian architect Joachim Declerck are the three curators of the next two editions of the International Architecture Biennale Rotterdam (IABR), in 2018 and 2020.
+The Dutch Chief Government Architect Floris Alkemade, the Flemish Government Architect Leo Van Broeck and the Belgian architect Joachim Declerck are the three curators of the eight edition of the International Architecture Biennale Rotterdam (IABR), in 2018.

 picture: Fred Ernst